The United Arab Emirates: An Introduction

 Local fortifications liked these proved insufficient against encroaching European naval powers.
 (Fujairah Fort)

-During such hard times, the local sheiks were not oblivious to what was going on around the world.
+During such hard times, the local rulers were not oblivious to what was going on around the world.
 Principally, they observed two trends.
 The ongoing decolonization of the world, and the fact that almost all states around the Persian Gulf seemed to be producing oil.
 Surely, the Trucial States had some oil deposits as well, though these were not discovered yet.
-After some exploration, oil and natural gas was found in sizeable quantities in the region by Western experts.
-However, these are not spread evenly around the coasts of what is today the UAE.
-Vast majority of the deposits belong to Abu Dhabi, but Dubai and Sharjah have smaller deposits as well.
+After some exploration, oil and natural gas were found in massive quantities in the region by Western experts.
+However, these deposits are not spread evenly around the territory of what is today the UAE.
+Vast majority of the deposits belong to Abu Dhabi, but Dubai and Sharjah have some smaller deposits as well.
 Oil production in Abu Dhabi started in 1950, and the rest followed suit quickly.
 Now that the economy was fixed to a certain degree, with the arrival of yet another natural resource to replace the pearl of olden times, all that was desired by the local rulers was to be politically independent.
 This, did not take too long, given how the British declared they would be leaving the region in 1971, creating a power vacuum of sorts for many small Emirates that made up the Trucial States at the time.

 Abu Dhabi looked like a small coastal village prior to its oil boom.
 (Abu Dhabi Heritage Village)